urbit/docs/tutorials/arvo/arvo.md

 going on overall such as acknowledgements that a `poke` was received (`%poke-ack`s), so we've omitted them for clarity.
-Furthermore, two `move`s (the `%blit` events) is not printed even in verbose mode because it occurs so frequently, but there is only one of them here and so we have added it in.
+Furthermore, two `move`s (the `%blit` events) is not printed even in verbose mode because it occurs so frequently, but there are only two of them here and so we have added it in.

 The main process that is occurring here is a sequence of `%pass` `move`s initiated by pressing Enter in the terminal that goes on to be handled by Dill, then Gall,